zakilay2/zakilay2/README.md

 - 👋 Hi, I’m @ilocodes
-- 👀 I’m interested in Web Design and Apps
+- 👀 I’m interested in Web Design
 - 🌱 I’m currently learning HTML
 - 💞️ I’m looking to collaborate on Github
 - 📫 How to reach me from my Github page